Historical Keyboards Mini Concerts

 Mini Concert and Presentation by Dr. Richard Sogg Featuring the Historic Keyboard

-Dr. Sogg is also available for pre-arranged mini-concerts at other times.
-To schedule a mini-concert, call 408-808-2058 or email Patricia.Stroh@sjsu.edu.
+Dr. Sogg is also available for pre-arranged mini-concerts at other times, or one of our other docents can also give tours of the Center and its instruments.
+To schedule a mini-concert or tour, call 408-808-2058 or email Eric.Gjovaag@sjsu.edu.

 Dr. Richard Sogg uses the Beethoven Center’s historic keyboard collection to demonstrate the fundamental difference between the three most common keyboard instruments of the Baroque and Classical periods--the clavichord, the harpsichord, and the fortepiano--in comparison with the modern piano.